-While the recipe for those classic cookies may be quite different, the classic taste is still prevalent and comforting all the way.
+While the recipe for those classic cookies my grandmother and I used to enjoy may be quite different then the ones I'm sharing today, the classic taste is still prevalent and comforting all the way.
 The smell alone while baking will remind you of home, wherever that may be.

-Thes best part about these cookies is how easy they are to prepare.
+The best part about these cookies is how easy they are to prepare.
 Basically like a slice and bake cookie that makes life so easy.
-You can even freeze this after you roll it and thaw for whenever you feel like baking some cookies.
+You can even freeze after you roll it and thaw for whenever you feel like baking some cookies.